Seneca, Wood County, Wisconsin

-Seneca is a town in Wood County, Wisconsin, United States.
+The Town of Seneca is located in Wood County, Wisconsin, United States.
 The population was 1,202 at the 2000 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 32.4 square miles (84.0 km2), of which, 32.2 square miles (83.5 km2) of it is land and 0.2 square miles (0.5 km2) of it (0.59%) is water.

 History

-The east end of Seneca, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
+The east end of the town, within three miles of the Wisconsin River, was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
 As such, it was logged and surveyed early.
-In 1839 a crew working for the U.S. government surveyed what would become the east and south edges of Seneca, walking through the woods and crossing the river, measuring with chain and compass.
-In 1851 a different crew surveyed the section lines of the eastern six mile square of what is now Seneca, producing this general description:
+In 1839 a crew working for the U.S. government surveyed what would become the east and south edges of the town, walking through the woods and crossing the river, measuring with chain and compass.
+In 1851 a different crew surveyed the section lines of the town, producing this general description: